18F/18f.gsa.gov/pages/consulting.md

 - **Design Methods Workshop** to teach your team how to work together to solve problems using “design thinking” and other human-centered methods.
 Includes hands-on, real-world learning to get your team from idea to experimentation and delivery in no time.

-### Technical Services
+- **[Agile Workshop](https://18f.gsa.gov/2014/10/21/how-to-run-your-own-3-sprint-agile-workshop/)** to accelerate your team’s learning and adoption of Agile development principles and practices.

 - **DevOps Workshop** to move your team towards adoption of DevOps principles and practices.

-- **Technical Evaluation Assistance** to help your agency evaluate proposed technical solutions, or to serve as technical experts for source selection.

-### Delivery Services

 - **[RFP Ghostwriting and Review](https://18f.gsa.gov/2015/03/30/new-rfp-ghostwriting-service-to-improve-contract-success/)** to increase your contract’s probability of success.

 - **Capabilities Delivery Analysis** to determine what and how to acquire the capabilities your project or organization needs to deliver effectively (e.g., more in-house talent, learning and training programs).

+- **Technical Evaluation Assistance** to help your agency evaluate proposed technical solutions, or to serve as technical experts for source selection.

 - **Discovery Sprint** to assess your team’s or organization’s readiness, understand your customers and their needs, brainstorm ideas, and provide guiding principles and recommendations to move forward.

-### Agile Coaching and Consultation

-- **[Agile Workshop](https://18f.gsa.gov/2014/10/21/how-to-run-your-own-3-sprint-agile-workshop/)** to accelerate your team’s learning and adoption of Agile development principles and practices.
+### Mid to long-term engagement services, from 4 to 12 months:

 - **Agile Acquisition** to help your team learn how to design and manage software acquisitions that use modern software development techniques.

+- **IT Modernization** to increase the IT organization’s capacity to innovate and provide greater value to customers.

 - **Agile Coaching** to guide your team’s or organization’s adoption of Agile practices during the lifecycle of a current project.

-- **IT Modernization** to increase the IT organization’s capacity to innovate and provide greater value to customers.

 - **Vendor Marketplace Development** to set up and curate targeted, high-performance marketplaces to meet your agency’s specific IT buying needs (e.g., [Agile Delivery Services Vendor Marketplace](https://18f.gsa.gov/2015/01/08/creating-a-federal-marketplace-for-agile-delivery-services/)).